How to Release or Stop an IRS Bank Account Levy

 To prove the bank account levy affects your health and well-being or limits your ability to put a roof over your head, you need to provide the agency with detailed financial information.
 If the IRS approves your hardship application, your account gets labeled as a CNC or uncollectible.
 It is only a temporary resolution.
 The IRS reviews this CNC status every two years and uses your tax returns to assess your ability to pay.

-No matter what method you choose, you must act quickly.
+No matter what method you choose, you must act quickly with an IRS tax levy.
 Once you discover your bank has frozen your account, you have up to 21 days before the IRS receives the funds.
 Once the money is taken, it is usually not returned.